sumandeb/SingleCell/README.md

 -------------------------
 1. https://www.khanacademy.org/science/high-school-biology/hs-molecular-genetics/hs-biotechnology/a/dna-sequencing

 Sanger sequencing is still in wide use for the sequencing of individual pieces of DNA, such as fragments used in DNA cloning or generated through polymerase chain reaction (PCR).
+The pieces produced by PCR need to be verified through sequencing.
+>This process is repeated in a number of cycles.
+By the time the cycling is complete, it’s virtually guaranteed that a dideoxy nucleotide will have been incorporated at every single position of the target DNA in at least one reaction.
+That is, the tube will contain fragments of different lengths, ending at each of the nucleotide positions in the original DNA (see figure below).
+The ends of the fragments will be labeled with dyes that indicate their final nucleotide.

 ### Cloning using Plasmids
 --------------------------
 Came across the term 'plasmid' while listening to video on Shitgun sequencing using Sanger method.
 So, I looked for the meaning of 'plasmid' and came across a few sites whose contents on cloning interested me